Multilevel simulation of functionals of Bernoulli random variables with application to basket credit derivatives: Introduction

 \section{Introduction}

-This article is concerned with the behaviour of functionals of a large number of exchangeable random variables and the efficient numerical estimation of their expectation.
-The objective of this work is thus two-fold: to analyse the order of convergence in $1/N$ of expected functionals for $N\rightarrow \infty$, and to derive estimators for these expectations for which the computational complexity is asymptotically independent of $N$.
+This article is concerned with the efficient numerical estimation of expectations of functionals of a large number, $N$, of exchangeable Bernoulli random variables.
+The objective of this work is thus two-fold: to analyse the order of convergence in $1/N$ of expected functionals as $N$ tends to infinity, and to derive estimators for these expectations for which the computational complexity is asymptotically independent of $N$.

-First, we analyse convergence in the case of general Lipschitz and smooth functions $p$ of the average of $N$ exchangeable Bernoulli random variables as $N$ goes to infinity.
-We then specify $p$ further to certain piecewise linear functions and show that the convergence order is the same as in the smooth case.
+We begin by analysing the convergence in the case of general Lipschitz and smooth functions, $p$, of the average of $N$ exchangeable Bernoulli random variables as $N$ goes to infinity.
+We then consider the case when $p$ has a certain piecewise linear structure and show that the convergence order is the same as in the smooth case.
 These results are relevant, for instance, if one wants to approximate the result for large but finite $N$ by its limit.
-A number of applications comes from the credit risk literature.
+A number of applications come from the credit risk literature.
 In \cite{Vasicek}, Vasicek derives an expression for the limiting distribution of portfolio losses in a Normal factor model, where default of a firm is indicated by its value process being below a default barrier at maturity of the debt.
 In the large portfolio limit, the randomness comes solely from a common market factor, while a law of large numbers holds for idiosyncratic components conditionally on this factor.
 Bush \emph{et al}., in \cite{thePaper}, extend this to a dynamic set-up where it is seen that the density of the limit empirical measure of firm values satisfies a stochastic partial differential equation (SPDE) and can be used to approximate tranche spreads of basket credit derivatives; \cite{MyFirstPaper} gives an extension to jump diffusion models while \cite{GieseckeEtAl12} include extensions to heterogeneity and self-exciting defaults rendering the resulting equations non-linear.
 Further studies focus particularly on the tail of the limiting loss distribution, see \cite{DemboEtAl04}, \cite{GlassermanEtAl12} and the references therein.